preciofishbone/OmniaDocsG2/setup/documentmanagement/index.rst

 First Team Site
 --------------------------------------------

+.. note:: Make sure you have installed Omnia SPFx Integration using the instruction in Omnia Admin > System > SPFx Instruction.

 In order to create a first controlled document that can be indexed by SharePoint Search, we need to create a first site.
 If you already have existing team sites in your solution that are attached to Omnia, you can use one of those and activate the feature Controlled Documents Library on that site.
 In this example we will create a new provisioning template for Departments that will activate this feature by default.

 34. Go to Omnia Admin and select your default business profile.
-35. Click on Provisioning Templates.
+35. Click on Teamwork > Templates.
 36. Create a new provisioning template for departments.

 .. image:: add-provisioningtemplate-department-step1.png